pierrechevalier83/pierrechevalier83.github.io/src/articles/code/suckless.md

 Each one of them **works**.

 One may think the suckless developers cannot possibly provide software that satisfies everyone's requirements with these self-imposed constraints.<br/>
 Here is the beauty of it: the code is so simple and frugal that anyone can extend it to include the features they need.
-In the spirit of open-source code, developers are then invited to contribute their modifications in the form of patches for used by the other members of the community.
+In the spirit of open-source code, developers are then invited to contribute their modifications in the form of patches for use by the other members of the community.

 With a few hours of customization, the suckless tools can morphe from a perfectly usable system to the system that best meets your individual needs.